Discreet Confidential Consultation (213) 374-3952

 And often, when it's one person's word against another person's word, the problem becomes that the prosecutors have to get over a pretty high standard in a criminal case, which is to prove their case beyond a reasonable doubt.

-And when one party is saying one thing, and the other party's saying something else, this pretty much adds up to a 50/50 tie, and there are jury instructions on these spousal rape cases and all criminal cases that say tie goes to the defendant.
+And when one party is saying one thing, and the other party's saying something else, this pretty much adds up to a 50/50 tie.
+In legal terms, this means that if the evidence is evenly balanced, the jury is instructed to find the defendant not guilty.
+This is a fundamental principle in criminal law and applies to spousal rape cases as well.

 In other words, if there's evidence on one side that shows that there's spousal rape, and there's evidence on the other side that show's that there's not and there's some reason the person might have made this up, then the jury is to find the defendant not guilty.